Overview of Data Unloading¶

 Data Unloading Process¶

-As illustrated in the diagram above, the process for unloading data into files is the same as the loading process, except in reverse:
+The process for unloading data into files is the same as the loading process, except in reverse:

-Download the file from the location:
+Download the file from the stage:

 Data Unloading Using Queries¶